AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/04.big-sur-issues/docs.en.md

 <a id="flutter"></a>

-### Compatibility with Flutter app
+### Compatibility with Flutter

-If you use Flutter app alongside AdGuard in "Network Extension" mode (or any other "Transparent Proxy"-type app) in Big Sur, you will run into problems: projects won't open and Flutter will be effectively broken.
+If you use Flutter alongside AdGuard in "Network Extension" mode (or any other "Transparent Proxy"-type app) in Big Sur, you will run into problems: projects won't open and Flutter will be effectively broken.
 We have already reported this bug to Apple.
 Meanwhile, you can use these temporary solutions:

 1) Use AdGuard in [Automatic Proxy](#automatic-proxy) mode